JeffBrownTech/100DaysOfCloud/Journey/002/Readme.md

 ![Final template deployment](./img/generalizedtemplate.png)

 It was good to get back into looking at ARM templates, haven't done it in awhile.
 Had to refer back to some other ones I had built in the past.
+This one is missing a few things like a public IP address and a network security group to allow SSH.
+Will need to continue to improve the template to include these.

 ## Next Steps